 For small businesses, production and development machines are an extra cost.
 It’s better to deploy a one-time in-house server with a public IP than to use same hosting for live websites and showing client concepts.

-Most shared hostings do provide SSH access so keep the file and folder access in check as outlined by Wordpress itself.
+Most shared hostings do provide SSH access so keep the file and folder access in check as outlined by WordPress itself.
 644 for files and 755 for folders.
 Create and secure the private keys for SSH access and use them to your advantage.

 This is not an exhaustive list but it will be a good start if your WordPress website gets hacked.
 You can add your bit in the comments below.

-If you need help with cleaning up your shared hosting, send us an email.
+If you need help with recovering a hacked WordPress website, send us an email.
 We’ll be happy to do a quick review of the situation with you.